Excel REPLACE Function: 5 bENEFİTS FOR POWERFUL Data Manipulation

 Function: REPLACE(text, start_num, num_chars, new_text)

-• text: The original text or cell reference in which you want to replace characters.
+• text: The original text or cell reference to replace characters.

-• start_num: The starting position of the characters you want to replace.
+• start_num: The starting position of the characters for replacing.

 =REPLACE("Hello, world!", 8, 5, "Excel")